Akshay-Vallam/Data-Analysis-Amazon/README.md

  ## Datasets

+ - **Data Covered**: This project includes 9 dataset tables and more than 21,000 records.
  - **Period Covered**: The data spans across multiple years, allowing for long-term trend analysis.
  - **Geographical Coverage**: Data from various states in USA.

 ## Project Structure